 THE FEDERAL AGENCIES

 By federal law, there are two governing bodies to manage our national parks and forests, the National Park Service and the United States Forest Service.
 They are charged with the care of our parks, forests and trails for the public good.
 These federal agencies will study and evaluate the needs of the John Muir Trail, its access trails and the surrounding wilderness and will direct all efforts to repair and maintain the trails and to protect and conserve the environment surrounding it.
-The JMT Foundation, consistent with the practice of all foundations benefiting public parks and trails, will be fundraising and providing volunteers to support these efforts.
+The JMT Wilderness Conservancy, consistent with the practice of all foundations benefiting public parks and trails, will be fundraising and providing volunteers to support these efforts.

 The National Park Service is an agency of the United States government that manages all national parks, many national monuments and other conservation and historical properties.
 It was created on August 25,1916 by Congress through the passage of the National Park Service Organic Act and is an agency of the Department of Interior.
 The NPS is charged with the dual roll of preserving the ecological and historical integrity of the places entrusted to its management while also making them available and accessible for the public to use and enjoy.
 The John Muir Trail starts in Yosemite National Park and traverses Sequoia Kings Canyon National Park, both of which are administered and managed by the National Park Service.